Account retention, now more than ever!

 Vending operators are confronting three major issues in the current recession: 1) how and what costs to cut; 2) which, if any, investments should be made in technology to improve productivity; and 3) how to maintain and increase sales at current accounts.

 In response to this situation, most operators have concentrated on reducing costs.
 This makes sense, as a company must survive.
-Reducing costs, however, does not set the stage for improved service, increased productivity, retaining accounts and increasing sales.
+Reducing costs, however, does not set the stage for improved service, increased productivity, retaining accounts, and increasing sales.

-Many articles and proposals are currently circulating regarding how item-level data, remote machine monitoring and cashless payments can improve the service and productivity of a vending company.
+Many articles and proposals are currently circulating regarding how item-level data, remote machine monitoring, and cashless payments can improve the service and productivity of a vending company.

 These technology solutions involve substantial investments, not only in hardware and software, but also, and more importantly, in changes in vending operations and personnel.
 Determining the return for such an investment is complicated and the implementation time consuming.

-However, operators should take the time to review how they maintain and increase the sales at existing accounts.
+However, operators should take the time to review how they maintain and increase sales at existing accounts.

 Connect to your base